jcubic/mitty/README.md

   [Sysend](https://github.com/jcubic/sysend) or BroadcastChannel).
 - Client-Server (WebSockets / WebRTC): Execute commands or query specific main-thread states directly from the server or a peer.
-It works both ways; you can execute browser objects from the server or the server from the browser.
+It works both ways; you can execute browser functions from the server or the server from the browser.

 ## Installation